 SPS acts as a central authentication gateway, enforcing strong authentication before users access sensitive IT assets.
 SPS can integrate with remote user directories to resolve the group memberships of users who access nonpublic information.
 Credentials for accessing information systems can be retrieved transparently from SPS's local credential store or a third-party password management system.
 This method protects the confidentiality of passwords as users can never access them.
-When used together with YubiKey (or another multi-factor authentication provider), SPS directs all connections to the authentication tool, and upon successful authentication, it permits the user to access the information system.
+When used together with inWebo (or another multi-factor authentication provider), SPS directs all connections to the authentication tool, and upon successful authentication, it permits the user to access the information system.

-Integrating YubiKey with SPS:
+Integrating inWebo with SPS:

-SPS can interact with your YubiKey account and can automatically request strong multifactor authentication for your privileged users who are accessing the servers and services protected by PSM.
-When used together with YubiKey, SPS directs all connections to the YubiKey tool, and upon successful authentication, it permits the user to access the information system.
+SPS can interact with your inWebo account and can automatically request strong multifactor authentication for your privileged users who are accessing the servers and services protected by PSM.
+When used together with inWebo, SPS directs all connections to the inWebo tool, and upon successful authentication, it permits the user to access the information system.

 The integration adds an additional security layer to the gateway authentication performed on SPS.
-YubiKey 4, YubiKey 4 Nano, and YubiKey NEO devices are pre-configured with the Yubico one-time password (OTP) (all other YubiKeys, except for the FIDO U2F Security Key by Yubico, also support Yubico OTP).
-The OTP will be used for authentication to the One Identity platform.
+If the inWebo Authenticator App is installed on the user's device (smartphone, notebook, and so on), the user can generate a one-time password on the device.
+This will be used for authentication to the One Identity platform.
 This way, the device turns into a two-factor authentication token for the user.
 The one-time password is changed after every authentication and is generated using dynamic keys.